Skip Navigation

 • Adult

-4. Identify various environmental factors related to time of death (temperature, humidity, cause of death, etc.)
+4. Identify various environmental factors related to time since death/post mortem interval (temperature, humidity, sun exposure, location, etc.)

 Performance Skills